darinz/DL/01_Math/10_gradients_and_directional_derivatives.md

 - The quiver plot shows the gradient field; contours show level sets.
 - The test point and its gradient are highlighted.

+> **Tip:** Try changing the function $f$ or the test point to see how the gradient and directional derivatives change!

 ---

 ## 6. Why Gradients and Directional Derivatives Matter in Deep Learning